 - Definition: The average amount it costs you to earn a purchase from your website.

-- Formula: Total amount spent on your campaign divided by total number of purchases.
+- Formula: Total amount spent on your campaign divided by the total number of purchases.

 4 - Ad Relevance Diagnostics